spencer1248/BEWDiful_Students/11_Lab_Review/exercises/movie_app/README.md

 *	Edit a movie in the database.
 *	And search for a specific movie.

-We will build a Rails app for RetFlix during lesson 9 & 10.
-Each lesson we will add more functionality to the app.

 Paring is Sharing, and happy coding :)